How to Fix Our Public Schools? 12-17-13

 IMPROVING PUBLIC SCHOOLS

-Just about everyone agrees that there is a need to improve public schools, but there is no consensus on what should be done.
+Nearly everyone agrees that there's a need to improve public schools, but there is no consensus on what should be done.
 In some districts top-down reforms are using high stakes tests to determine which schools should be closed and which teachers fired.

 Charter schools are supplanting public schools and public school teachers in a number of failing urban districts such as Detroit, with mixed results.
 Public school teacher contracts are being re-negotiated or invalidated along with teachers’ collective bargaining rights.
 Not surprisingly, some administrators and teachers have been caught doctoring student achievement test results in order to avoid school closures, teacher firings and losses of funds.Teacher merit or performance pay and charter schools are being offered as panaceas for improving public schools.